-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review
+- to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review

 At Rothbury First School, our wish for our children is 'to be the best that you can be by doing the best that you can do'.
 We want our children to have high expectations, independence, confidence, self-esteem and a sense of responsibility for others as well as themselves.
 We aim to create a caring and positive environment where children feel happy and secure, and to support each child to fulfil their potential in all subjects of the curriculum and in all aspects of school life.